DPMI/libcap_utils/docs/capshow.rst

 capshow
 =======

+Read packets from stream and display packet data (similar to ``tcpdump``).

 Use ``--help`` for detailed usage, and read the code for new features.

 General options
 ---------------

--i, --iface          For ethernet-based streams, this is the interface to listen
+-i, --iface          For ethernet-based streams, this is the interface to listen on.
-                     on.
 For other streams it is ignored.
 -p, --packets=N      Stop after N read packets.
 -c, --count=N        Stop after N matched packets.
 If both -p and -c is used, what ever happens first will stop.
 -t, --timeout=N      Wait for N ms while buffer fills [default: 1000ms].
 --version            Show program version and exit.
 -h, --help           This text.

 Formatting options
 ------------------

 -1                   Show only DPMI information.
 -2                   .. include link layer.
 -3                   .. include transport layer.
 -4                   .. include application layer. [default]
 -H, --headers        Show layer headers.
 -x, --hexdump        Write full packet content as hexdump.
 -d, --calender       Show timestamps in human-readable format (UTC).